Hedman scores early in OT, Lightning beat Blue Jackets 4-3

 Tampa Bay tied the game again on the power play with Barre-Boulet snapping a one-time wrist shot from the left circle off a pass from Palat.
 It was the first NHL goal for Barre-Boulet, the 2019 American Hockey League rookie of the year.

+“It was a great play by (Palat), I was wide open on the other side,’’ Barre-Boulet said.
+“I had an empty net there so I just had to put it in … it felt good.’’

-After the goal, Korpisalo left the game with a lower body injury and was replaced by Merzlikins.
+After the goal, Korpisalo left the game with a lower body injury when he stretched on a backdoor play just prior to the goal.

+“We just keep playing … we try to prepare for our next game,’’ Columbus head coach John Tortorella said.
+“Just keep on trying to play … try to improve.”

 RINGS THE THING